← Back to Field Notes

 Not all websites are created equal.
 A $200 template from Wix won't get you 7% conversion.
 Here's what actually moves the needle:

 • Speed.
-Google data shows that a 1-second delay in page load reduces conversions by 7%.
-Most template-based sites are slow.
-Custom-built sites on modern frameworks like Next.js are fast by default.
+Google data shows a 1-second delay in page load reduces conversions by 7%.
+Custom-built sites on modern frameworks are fast by default.

 • Mobile-first design.
 Over 60% of web traffic is mobile.
 If your site wasn't designed for mobile first, you're handicapped before you start.

 • SEO foundation.
-A site that doesn't rank for your target keywords sends zero organic traffic.
 Technical SEO — proper meta tags, schema markup, fast load times, correct structure — is built in from day one on a custom site.

 • Social proof placement.
-Reviews and testimonials need to be on the page, not buried in a tab.
 Trust signals close to CTAs directly increase conversion rates.

 Every month you operate without a professional website is a month of leads converting at 2% instead of 7%.
 For the average small business getting 500 monthly visitors, that's 25 leads per month you're leaving on the table.
 At a 30% close rate and $1,500 average value, that's $11,250/month in revenue that goes to whoever has the better website.